DoronF3/School-Projects/Nand-to-Tetris/README.md

 ## License

-The licensing information for each project is specified in the respective project directories.
+This collection of HDL files is provided under the [MIT License](LICENSE).